Thank You Letter for a Gift: Notes, Cards and Messages

 Dear [Name / Friends],

 Thank you for the beautiful [Gift] you gave us for our wedding.
-It was such a thoughtful choice, and we are grateful for the time and care behind it.
+It was a thoughtful choice, and we’re grateful for the time and care you put into it.

-We were also very happy to share the day with you.
-Having you there made the celebration feel even more meaningful, and the gift will now carry that memory with it.
+We were also so happy to share the day with you.
+Having you there made the celebration even more meaningful, and now the gift carries that memory with it.

-We are looking forward to using [Gift] in our home, especially as we begin this new chapter together.
-Thank you for your generosity, your kindness and your part in such a special day.
+We look forward to using [Gift] in our home as we start this new chapter together.
+Thank you for your generosity, your kindness, and for being part of such a special day.

 With love and thanks,